DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 ## User needs

-During the Discovery phase, the team identified high level user needs related to mentoring.
-These are detailed in [discovery user needs](/claim-funding-for-mentors/mentoring-discovery-phase-user-needs/).
+During the Discovery phase, the team identified high-level user needs related to mentoring.
+These are detailed in the post on [discovery user needs](/claim-funding-for-mentors/mentoring-discovery-phase-user-needs/).

-By referencing these user needs, the private beta team added six high level user needs that address the problem that the Claim funding for mentor training (Claim) service solves.
+By referencing these user needs, the private beta team added six high-level user needs that address the problem that the Claim funding for mentor training (Claim) service solves.

 {% from "user-need/macro.njk" import appUserNeed %}
 {{ appUserNeed({
   description: "As an ITT placement school,
 We need teachers to sign up to become mentors,
-So that our trainee teachers are supported throughout their placements in becoming successful teachers."
+So that our trainee teachers are supported throughout their placements to become successful teachers."
 }) }}

 {{ appUserNeed({
   description: "As an ITT placement school,
 We need support with mentoring,
-So that we can reduce the burden becoming a mentor has on our teachers and lesson time."
+So that we can reduce the burden of becoming a mentor on our teachers and lesson time."
 }) }}

 {{ appUserNeed({